brandontjl/brandontjl.github.io/README.md

 - outerPath grids were coloured at 4 space intervals
 - Other technologies included using display, background-color, font, font-size, height, width, padding, etc.

-Challenges Faced:
+C) Challenges Faced:
-1) When I use .children(), it returns an object with the children elements.
+1. When I use .children(), it returns an object with the children elements.
 However, how do I access each child?
 They are supposedly object data types and I am unable to call the class of each child element.
-2) I faced challenges when trying to move each piece based on
+2. I faced challenges when trying to move each piece based on
-3) I believe the game can be a lot more efficient if I were to use Class to build each game piece since the functions to be called are the same.
+3. I believe the game can be a lot more efficient if I were to use Class to build each game piece since the functions to be called are the same.
 However, at the present moment, still not confident in applying Class concepts to programming.
-4) Weak in CSS - especially with regards to how to manipulate elements to be beside, centred, in front of, behind different elements.
+4. Weak in CSS - especially with regards to how to manipulate elements to be beside, centred, in front of, behind different elements.